+8 See Articles 10(1) and 17(8) MAR.

+9 Article 3 GDPR.

-Prompt DPA Notification.
-Article 33(1) GDPR requires a company subject to GDPR to notify a personal data breach to the competent national data protection authority ("DPA") without undue delay (if feasible within 72 hours), unless the breach "is unlikely to result in a risk to the rights and freedoms of natural persons".8
+Prompt DPA Notification Article 33(1) GDPR requires a company subject to GDPR to notify a personal data breach to the competent national data protection authority ("DPA") without undue delay (if feasible within 72 hours), unless the breach "is unlikely to result in a risk to the rights and freedoms of natural persons."
 Prompt notification is the default rule and companies need to be able to explain and justify any decision to delay notification beyond the initial 72 hours.
-A

-5 In light of the Geltl judgement, a mere "realistic prospect" that a set of circumstances may come into existence, or that an event may occur, is enough (ECJ, June 28, 2012 (Geltl v.
-Daimler), C-19/11).

-6 See ESMA Guidelines of October 20, 2016.

-7 For further detail, see also

-https://www.clearycyberwatch.com/2018/01/notification-data-breaches-gdpr-10-frequently-asked-questions/ company having suffered the security breach must therefore assess risks for the affected individuals in a very short timeframe while taking into account complex factors such as the nature, sensitivity and volume of data affected and the number of affected individuals.
+A company having suffered the security breach must therefore assess risks for the affected individuals in a very short timeframe while taking into account complex factors such as the nature, sensitivity and volume of data affected and the number of affected individuals.

-8 Some EU Member States (Germany, Italy, the Netherlands) already have similar national data breach notification requirements in place independently from the GDPR.

 Mass data breaches resembling the ones that were front page news recently will almost always pose a risk for individuals, thus requiring notification to the DPA.

-Notification to Affected Individuals.
-When a data breach is likely to result in a high risk to the rights and freedoms of natural persons, the company must also notify the affected individuals without undue delay (Article 34(1) GDPR).
-The threshold for notification to individuals is therefore higher than that for a notification to the DPA.
+Notification to Affected Individuals When a data breach is likely to result in a high risk to the rights and freedoms of natural persons, the company must also notify the affected individuals without undue delay.
+12 The threshold for notification to individuals is therefore higher than that for a notification to the DPA.
 The DPA will in many cases be able to assist in assessing whether a notification to the individuals is necessary.

-The individual notifications must be done in "clear and plain language" (Article 34(2) GDPR) and must ensure that those notified understand the scope and significance of the breach and are informed about ways to protect their personal data from further unauthorized use.

-If a high risk is identified, a company may forego directly notifying the affected individuals only if: (i) it implements or had already implemented appropriate technical and organizational protection measures (such as data encryption using state of the art algorithms) to ensure that affected personal data is protected and the risk for individuals is unlikely to materialize in practice, (ii) it has taken steps immediately following the breach effectively extinguishing the high risk, or (iii) notifying the affected individuals would involve a "disproportionate effort" by the company.
-In the latter situation, the company must however still issue a public statement (or take other equivalent measures) to ensure the affected individuals are made aware of the breach (Article 34(3) GDPR).
+The individual notifications must be done in "clear and plain language"13 and must ensure that those notified understand the scope and significance of the breach and are informed about ways to protect their personal data from further unauthorized use.
+If a high risk is identified, a company may forego directly notifying the affected individuals only if: - (i) it implements or had already implemented appropriate technical and organizational protection measures (such as data encryption using state of the art algorithms) to ensure that affected personal data is protected and the risk for individuals is unlikely to materialize in practice, - (ii) it has taken steps immediately following the breach effectively extinguishing the high risk, or - (iii) notifying the affected individuals would involve a "disproportionate effort" by the company.
+12 Article 34(1) GDPR.

-In exceptional circumstances, it may even be necessary to notify the affected individuals before the competent DPA can be notified, for instance where an imminent threat of identity theft has been identified.

-Practical Guidance to Ensure Compliance